-It’s Not Xmas Until You’ve Seen Oklahoma’s Most Famous Commercial
+It’s Not Christmas in Oklahoma ’til You’ve Seen OK’s Most Famous Commercial

 As we get into the holidays, I think it's fair most people will get a little nostalgic at some point between Thanksgiving and Christmas.
 They'll start remembering the holidays they had in their childhood or maybe the first they shared with their significant other in their youth, and those memories just need a trigger.